iandennismiller/gthnk/Readme.rst

 Full Server with Rotation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order for gthnk to rotate the journals automatically, a separate process needs to run periodically.
+In order for Gthnk to rotate the journals automatically, a separate process needs to run periodically.

-The full suite of gthnk server processes can be run as:
+The full suite of Gthnk server processes can be run as:

 ::

     wget https://github.com/iandennismiller/gthnk/raw/master/src/docker/docker-compose.yaml
     docker-compose up -d

-Other gthnk Resources
+Other Gthnk Resources
 ^^^^^^^^^^^^^^^^^^^^^

 - Project repository